 Darin continues his teaching and research with architectural representation in digital technologies and fabrication at the College of Design, University of Minnesota.

-Peter Atwood, Dan Badilla, Gabriela Baierle, Ingrid Fullerton, Noah Harvey, Ritah Kagezi, Nick Lippert, Leigh Anne Mehs, Tyler Pritchard, Liz Rae, and Troy Raisanen.
+Peter Atwood, Dan Badilla, Gabriela Baierle, Ingrid Fullerton, Noah Harvey, Ritah Kagezi, Nick Lippert, Leigh Anne Mehs, Tyler Pritchard, Liz Rae, Troy Raisanen, and Martin Smith.